 State laws regarding pet deposits fall into three categories:

-- Limit to the total security deposit, which must include the pet deposit
+- Limit to the total security deposit, including things like pet deposits

-If a landlord collects a deposit and specifically identifies it as a “pet deposit,” the deposit must only be used for damage caused by the pet.
+If a landlord collects a deposit identified as a “pet deposit,” the deposit must only be used for damage caused by the pet.

 Can Landlords Collect Pet Deposits for Service or Emotional Support Animals?

 No, landlords cannot collect a pet deposit from tenants with a service or emotional support animal.
-However, landlords can collect a security deposit from any tenant, including those with service and support animals.
+Landlords can collect a security deposit from any tenant, including those with service and support animals.
+If a tenant has an animal as part of a documented medical need, a landlord cannot collect any deposit specifically related to the keeping of a pet.

 Furthermore, landlords must not collect a greater security deposit from a tenant with a service or emotional support animal than they collect from other tenants.